thierryc/Sketch-Find-And-Replace/README.md

 ####Where to match
 Where in your text layer it should match the search term
-* **Exact match only** will match your Find text against a text layer if it is *exactly* the same - excluding whitespace at the start or end (example "John Smith" will match text layers that read "John Smith").
+* **Exact match only** will match your Find text against a text layer if it is *exactly* the same (example "John Smith" will match text layers that read "John Smith").
+If you have whitespace (or line breaks) at the start or end, this will *not* match and you should use "Anywhere in layer" as your option (or remove the whitespace - what's the point?!)
 * **Anywhere in layer** will do a partial match (example "Smith" will match against "John Smith" and replace the word "Smith" only).
-* **At start of layer** will only match at the start of the text layer ("John" will match against "John Smith", but "Smith" won't)
+* **At start of layer** will only match at the start of the text layer ("John" will match against "John Smith", but "Smith" won't).
+If you have whitespace at the start, this will *not* match.
-* **At end of layer** will only match at the end of the text layer ("Smith" will match against "John Smith", but "John" won't)
+* **At end of layer** will only match at the end of the text layer ("Smith" will match against "John Smith", but "John" won't).
+If you have whitespace at the end, this will *not* match.

 ####Match whole words or phrases only
 Whether it matches whole or partial words